Tiller Invest is now the latest of the new breed of digital investment, wealth and asset managers to close it’s doors.

 After all, saving is easy and you should probably be more focussed on paying off your credit card than rounding up cappuccino purchases.

 Also, the bigger the amount, the more you need to feel like “someone” is looking after your money rather than “something”.
 Yes, Woodford has been a sh!t and lost lots of people money, but the majority of wealth management firms have a slow and steady, money is boring, tuck it away and forget about it approach.
-Plus a focus on

 Looking for an institutional broker?
 Compare prime brokers here